Dhruva (2016 film): Plot

+In 1980, Chengalarayudu, a dedicated low-level party member, helped his wife deliver their baby in the car of his regional leader.

+By 1995, their son Venkanna tops his state exams but witnesses his party leader murder a rebel.
+Venkanna takes the blame and goes to juvenile prison, securing an MLA seat for his father.

+By 2016, Dhruva, a trainee IPS officer, and his friends helped catch a kidnapping gang.
+Dhruva's girlfriend, Ishika, learns about their secret activities.
+They witness the murder of a social activist, Ramarao, leading Dhruva to uncover a hidden crime network led by scientist Siddharth Abhimanyu, who is Venkanna.
+Now an ASP, Dhruva discovers Siddharth's illegal medical operations and confronts him.
+Siddharth's father, now a Health Minister in the minority government headed by the party leader, who is now the CM of Andhra Pradesh, supports Siddharth's unethical practices.
+Dhruva receives evidence against Siddharth from Akshara, a scientist killed for opposing Siddharth.
+Dhruva's friend Gautham is killed retrieving this evidence.
+Dhruva then manipulates Siddharth into killing his henchman Abbas, gathers proof, and confronts the corrupt CM.

-Dhruva captures Abbas and records all the information from him.
-He drugs Abbas and manipulates Siddharth into killing him.
-At the same time, Chengalarayudu reads the changed medical report, which contains very good medical contracts for public welfare and multiple accusations against the CM.
-When Siddharth learns about this, he asks Chengalarayudu to pretend to have a stroke and move outside to the hospital.
-The ruling party forces Chengalarayudu either to resign within 24 hours or he will be dismissed.
-Dhruva appeals to the CM that he has evidence and wants to arrest Siddharth, and he is granted permission to do so.
+Chengalarayudu fakes a stroke to escape pressure, The ruling party forces Chengalarayudu either to resign within 24 hours or he will be dismissed.
+Dhruva appeals to the CM that he has evidence and wants to arrest Siddharth and is granted permission to do so.
 Hence Siddarth kills his father using his goons in an accident and forces the CM to stop actions against him, or he will lie that the CM killed his father for personal vengeance.
 But the next day, at his father's state funeral, Dhruva arrests him on the CM's orders.

-When Siddharth is arrested, Dhruva tells him that the medicine was patented in Akshara's name (despite Siddarth being the inventor) and will be made as generic medicine instead of a patent-protected one.
+When Siddharth is arrested, Siddharth is tricked into confessing, and Dhruva's team brings down his entire crime network.
 It is also revealed that Chengalarayudu is still alive, saved by Dhruva and his gang and the public funeral held was for Gautham.

 Dhruva makes a deal that he would save Siddharth's life for information and evidence on all of his criminal associates and activities and gives him a bulletproof vest to fake his death during his transport to the court.
-They also plan to take down the setup planned by various VIPs to kill Siddharth when one of them gets close to Siddharth, Dhruva attacks him and notices that Siddharth did not wore the vest and is fatally shot by Preethi.
-Before dying, he tells Dhruva that he hid all the evidence in an SD card in the bulletproof vest, adding that he had not done it for the nation but because Dhruva had asked for it.
-Siddharth's accomplices are arrested and the film ends with Dhruva and Ishika's marriage.
+They also plan to take down the setup planned by various VIPs to kill Siddharth when one of them gets close to Siddharth, Dhruva attacks him and notices that Siddharth did not wear the vest and is fatally shot by Preethi.
+Before dying, he tells Dhruva that he hid all the evidence in an SD card in the bulletproof vest.